Allan Bloom: Early life and education

 Bloom was born in Indianapolis, Indiana, to second-generation Jewish parents who were both social workers.
 The couple had a daughter, Lucille, two years earlier.
 As a thirteen-year-old, Bloom read a Reader's Digest article about the University of Chicago and told his parents he wanted to attend; his parents thought it was unreasonable and did not encourage his hopes.
 Yet, when his family moved to Chicago in 1944, his parents met a psychiatrist and family friend whose son was enrolled in the University of Chicago's humanities program for gifted students.
 In 1946, Bloom was accepted to the same program, starting his degree at the age of fifteen, and spending the next decade of his life enrolled at the university in Chicago's Hyde Park neighborhood.
 This began his lifelong passion for the 'idea' of the university.

 In the preface to Giants and Dwarfs: Essays, 1960–1990, he stated that his education "began with Freud and ended with Plato".
-The theme of this education was self-knowledge, or self-discovery—an idea that Bloom would later write, seemed impossible to conceive of for a Midwestern American boy.
+The theme of this education was self-knowledge, or self-discovery—an idea that Bloom would later write seemed impossible to conceive of for a Midwestern American boy.
 He credits Leo Strauss as the teacher who made this endeavor possible for him.

 Bloom graduated from the University of Chicago with a bachelor's degree at the age of 18.
 Some of his notable college classmates included Seth Benardete, Richard Rorty, and Stanley Rosen.
 For postgraduate studies, he enrolled in the University of Chicago's Committee on Social Thought, where he was assigned classicist David Grene as tutor.
 Bloom went on to write his thesis on Isocrates.
 Grene recalled Bloom as an energetic and humorous student completely dedicated to studying classics, but with no definite career ambitions.
 The committee was a unique interdisciplinary program that attracted a small number of students due to its rigorous academic requirements and lack of clear employment opportunities after graduation.
 Bloom earned his Ph.D. from the Committee on Social Thought in 1955.
 He subsequently studied under the influential Hegelian philosopher Alexandre Kojève in Paris, whose lectures Bloom would later introduce to the English-speaking world.
-While teaching philosophy at the École normale supérieure in Paris, he befriended Raymond Aron, amongst many other philosophers.
+While teaching philosophy at the École Normale Supérieure (Paris), he befriended Raymond Aron, amongst many other philosophers.
 Among the American expatriate community in Paris, his friends included writer Susan Sontag.